- Mission Statement of

 The “Family Life Center” was built in 1987 to house the sanctuary, religious education classrooms, and parish administration.
 The high altar is from the former St. Vincent Academy chapel.
 The stained glass windows behind the high altar, also from St. Vincent’s, were restored by parishioners.
 The buildings were dedicated October, 1987.
 In 1997, we dedicated a new Activities building next to the church, which was named the “Burleigh Center,” in loving memory of Fr.
 Butch, who passed away in May, 1990.
 The sanctuary was remodeled shortly afterwards, in order to accommodate our growing parish.

 Fr.
 David Richter served as our second Pastor.
 In fall 1995, Fr.
 LaVerne “Pike” Thomas was named pastor, serving us for 10 years.
 During Fr.
 Pike’s tenure, the parish experienced tremendous growth, which resulted in the opening of the Burleigh Center, the addition of religious education classrooms, and the Library building, which houses our library and rooms dedicated to Christian initiation and scouting.
-Our current pastor, Fr.
+Fr.
 Philip “Phil” Michiels, came to St. Elizabeth Ann Seton in July, 2005.
-Under his leadership, ministry to the children and adults of our parish continues to grow and to flourish, and our liturgies serve as source and summit of our faith which send us forth to love and serve the Lord by serving one another.
-Today, over 750 families carry on our parish traditions of dynamic worship, loving fellowship, selfless service, and deepening spirituality.
+Under his leadership, ministry to the children and adults of our parish grew, and our liturgies served as source and summit of our faith which send us forth to love and serve the Lord by serving one another.
+Father Tim Hurd came to St. Elizabeth Ann Seton in September, 2017.